High Frobenius pushforwards generate the bounded derived category

 \begin{chunk} Compare the statement of \cref{th:nilpotence} with \cite[Theorem~6.2.2]{Avramov/Iyengar/Miller:2006} that gives the same conclusion but where the lower bound for $e$ is the spread of $R$.
 This number can be computed in terms of the graded Betti-numbers of $\mathrm{gr}_{\fm}(R)$, the associated graded ring of $R$ at its maximal ideal $\fm$, over the symmetric algebra on $\fm/\fm^2$, and is related to the regularity of $\mathrm{gr}_{\fm}(R)$.
 The spread is harder to control; for instance, when $R$ is a (not necessarily local) noetherian ring essentially of finite type, we do not know whether there is a global bound on the spread of $R_\fp$ as $\fp$ varies over the prime ideals in $R$.
 Such a bound is clear for the codepth and this fact is important in the sequel.

-Nevertheless the proof of \cref{th:nilpotence} is similar to that of \cite[Theorem~6.2.2]{Avramov/Iyengar/Miller:2006}, except that, to exploit the special properties of the Frobenius map we work in the category of simplicial algebras and simplicial modules over them.
-The pertinent constructions and results are recalled below; see \cite{Quillen:1967,Schwede/Shipley:2003} for proofs. \end{chunk}
+A key difference between the techniques used in \cite[Theorem~6.2.2]{Avramov/Iyengar/Miller:2006} and our technique in \cref{th:nilpotence} is that we exploit the special properties of the Frobenius map by working in category of simplicial algebras and simplicial modules over them.
+This yields our codepth bound in \cref{th:nilpotence}.
+The pertinent constructions and results concerning simplicial algebras are recalled below; see \cite{Quillen:1967,Schwede/Shipley:2003} for proofs. \end{chunk}

 \begin{chunk} Given a simplicial ring $\mathcal A$ we write $\mathrm{Simp}(\mathcal A)$ for the category of simplicial $\mathcal A$-modules, with the usual model structure, and $\mathrm{Ho}(\mathcal A)$ for the corresponding homotopy category.